-- Staff understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005. - When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance. - Where a patient's mental capacity to consent to care or treatment was unclear the GPs or nurses assessed the patient's capacity and, recorded the outcome of the assessment. - Written consent was obtained for all patients who had surgical procedures. - The process for seeking consent was monitored through patient records audits.
+- Staff understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005. - When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance.

+- Where a patient's mental capacity to consent to care or treatment was unclear the GP or practice nurse assessed the patient's capacity and, recorded the outcome of the assessment. - The process for seeking consent was monitored through patient records audits.